 Did you ever notice that the Moon always looks the same?
 Sure, it waxes and wanes from a new moon to a full moon, but the bright and dark patches on the Moon always look the same.
 In fact, these features are so familiar that people call it the Man in the Moon.

-Earth.
+This is because the Moon always points the same face towards the Earth.
 The Moon does actually rotate on its axis, it's just that the amount of time it takes to make a complete orbit around the Earth matches the amount of time it takes to complete one rotation.
 In both cases, this is 27.3 days.

 So, when you hear people refer to the far side of the Moon, they're talking about the part of the Moon that always faces away from the Earth.
 Until we sent spacecraft into orbit around the Moon to take pictures, nobody on Earth had ever seen what the far side of the Moon looks like.